Which platform should you start your off-road build with?

 Both the Forester and the Outback are going to have similar gearing and comparable AWD systems.
 In the Premium trim, the Outback has a 3.90 final drive and the Forester’s 3.70 final drive is a little less aggressive.
 Gearing doesn’t increase actual engine power, but it allows the vehicle to harness that power in different ways for various purposes.
 A higher gear ratio means the vehicle will be able to use its power at slower “crawl” speeds.
 This is why very underpowered vehicles like the old Suzuki Samurai and 4 cylinder 4Runners are able to climb up steep hills without excessive horsepower.

-While neither the Outback or Forester’s gear ratio is very impressive when compared to the gearing in a Jeep Rubicon with large differentials geared to 4.10, the Outback will have slightly more low end power delivery.
-Note that the Wilderness edition Forester and Outback both share a 4.11 final drive ratio.
+While neither the Outback or Forester’s gear ratio is very impressive when compared to the gearing in a Jeep Rubicon with large differentials geared to 4.10 with a low range transfer case, the Outback will have slightly more low end power delivery.
+According to CNET, Outbacks with the Wilderness Edition package have a 4.44 final drive which makes it a clear winner in the gearing department.
+Foresters and other Outback trims both share a 4.11 final drive ratio which are good but not nearly as aggressive as the Outback Wilderness.

 Now that we have an understanding of the gearing between the Forester and Outback, let’s talk about horsepower.
 Both models share Subaru’s 2.5 boxer engine in most trim levels.
 However, the Outback is available in the XT and Wilderness Edition trims with a 2.4 liter turbocharged engine that puts out 260hp at the crank.
-The extra horsepower makes any of the turbo’d Outbacks significantly more fun in the sand and snow.
+The Outback is a clear winner in the power department.
+The extra horsepower in any of the turbocharged Outbacks makes them significantly more fun in the sand and snow.
 It also gives the driver much more merging and passing power on the freeway.
-Similarly to the Wilderness Edition, the XT has a 4.11 final drive gear ratio.
 The Forester is not available with a turbocharged engine regardless of trim level.
-So in the power category, the Outback wins for having more available engine options.
+So in the power category, the Outback wins for having more available engine options with higher output.

 Many people will never consider the towing capability of their Subaru when taking it off-road.
 However, there is a growing number of people who are opting to own one car that can “do it all” instead of a commuter car and a large truck or SUV.
 For those people, using a camping or travel trailer is a great option when trying to escape the city for some fresh air in the woods.